flenniken/statictea/docs/runFunction.md

 # funLte_ffb

-Return true when the a is less than or equal to b.
+Return true when a float is less than or equal to another float.

 ~~~
 lte(a: float, b: float) bool